gitenter/gitenter/doc/architecture/SyAD.md

 - [SyAD-0045]{SyRS-0093,SyAD-0035} Denial documents shall be reverted before merging to master.
 - [SyAD-0046]{SyAD-0001} Users are suggested to make document and code changes in different branches.
     - In most cases those changes are done by different groups of people.
-- [SyAD-0047]{SyRS-0038,SyAD-0046} Separate document changes and other changes shall be done by checking if all files returned by `git diff` are document/document accessories (images, ...).
+- [SyAD-0047]{SyRS-0038,SyAD-0046} Separate document changes and other changes shall be done by checking if files returned by `git diff` are document/document accessories (images, ...).

 ### Document formatting